jfhbrook/susitna/adrs/002-sigils.md

 ## Decision

-Matanuska BASIC will begin by broadly implementing the same decisions as MSX BASIC.
-However, it will not implement default default types for identifiers without a sigil.
+Matanuska BASIC will begin by broadly implementing the same decisions as MSX BASIC, with the following differences:

+1. Since we only support Reals, use the `!` sigil exclusively.
+2. Do not implement default default types for identifiers without a sigil.